trilitech/tezos-developer-docs/docs/unity.md

 1. To enable copy and paste in the WebGL build, double-click `WebGLCopyAndPaste.unitypackage`, which is in the `TezosSDK/WebGLFrontend/output` folder of the SDK, to install it.

-   This package includes the script `WebGLCopyAndPaste.cs` alongside with `StreamingAssets` and `WebGLTemplates` folders inside your project Assets directory.
-   It automatically enables copy and paste on selectable text fields, such as the account address field in the _WalletConnection example scene.
+   This package automatically enables copy and paste on selectable text fields, such as the account address field in the _WalletConnection example scene.

 ## Example scenes